@purveyors/cli

 The Parchment CLI is a terminal interface for catalog queries, inventory management, roasting workflows, scripting, and agent automation.

 The Parchment CLI (purvey) provides terminal access to the same coffee domain model as the web app.
-Catalog commands require an authenticated viewer session.
+Catalog commands require an authenticated viewer session even though GET /v1/catalog supports anonymous and API-key access.
 Inventory, roast, sales, and tasting commands additionally require the member role.

-Not every command requires auth. auth, config, context, and manifest are onboarding or local utility surfaces. context prints dense human-readable reference text by default, while manifest emits the machine-readable contract directly.
+Not every command requires auth. auth, config, context, and manifest are onboarding or local utility surfaces. purvey context is the dense human-readable reference, while purvey manifest is the preferred machine-readable contract.

 Install and first-run flow